kjell/mcn-2020-git-haiku/index.md

-Lady butterfly
+Lightning -
-The lips feel cold.
+The birds cry, and the fishes’ eyes are
-Stabs the darkness
+Over the orchid